JonathanTIngram/DiscordBotNodeJS/README.md

   in terminal

-  If you're running on your local machine you could you nodemon or something like to auto restart, but but it might be a good idea to use something like pm2.
+  If you're running on your local machine you could use nodemon or something like it to auto restart, but but it might be a good idea to use something like pm2.